-Do you have San Bernardino real estate you’re holding on to but aren’t sure why?
-If so, consider that each day that goes by, you owe more and more on the property.
-Before you lose another pile of cash consider the following: it may be time to sell the property.
+Do you have a house San Bernardino real estate you’re holding on to but aren’t sure why?
+If so, consider that each day that goes by, you’ll owe more and more on the property.
+Before you lose another pile of cash consider that it may be time to sell your San Bernardino house.

 Holding property as an Investor